mackka2k/my-cheatsheet/README.md

 **WEBSITE DIRECTORY**: [Available here](https://lecoupa.github.io/awesome-cheatsheets/).

-> 📚 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+> 📚 Cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.

-Feel free to take a look.
-You might learn new things.
-They have been designed to provide a quick way to assess your knowledge and to save you time.

 ## 📚 Table of Contents